EPA’s Lead and Copper Rule Revisions

 Virginia Beach Public Utilities is committed to protecting public health by providing clean, reliable drinking water to our customers.

-In compliance with the Environmental Protection Agency’s (EPA) revised Lead and Copper Rule Revisions (LCRR), every drinking water system in the country is required to prepare an inventory of all public and private water service line materials in their service area in an effort to identify and remove any lead materials from the water distribution system.
+In compliance with the Environmental Protection Agency’s (EPA) revised Lead and Copper Rule Revisions (LCRR), every drinking water system in the country is required to publish an inventory of the public and private water service line materials in their service area.

-To date, no lead water service lines have been found in Virginia Beach’s water distribution system.
+To date, no lead water service lines have been found.

 Please Note: This map includes information on private and public water service line materials, not information on a dwelling/building’s internal plumbing materials.
 This application is best viewed in Google Chrome.